airbytehq/airbyte/docs/integrations/sources/google-sheets.md

 1. [Log into your Airbyte Cloud](https://cloud.airbyte.io/workspaces) account.
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+ New source**.
 3. On the Set up the source page, select **Google Sheets** from the **Source type** dropdown.
-4. For Name, enter a name for the Google Sheets connector.
+4. Enter a name for the Google Sheets connector.
 5. Authenticate your Google account via OAuth or Service Account Key Authentication.
     - **(Recommended)** To authenticate your Google account via OAuth, click **Sign in with Google** and complete the authentication workflow.
     - To authenticate your Google account via Service Account Key Authentication, enter your [Google Cloud service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) in JSON format.
 Make sure the Service Account has the Project Viewer permission.
 If your spreadsheet is viewable by anyone with its link, no further action is needed.
 If not, [give your Service account access to your spreadsheet](https://youtu.be/GyomEw5a2NQ%22).